 ============================================================================

-I am a Professor in Atmospheric Sciences in the Department of Geophysics and Planetary Sciences, Tel Aviv University.
-At the moment I am also Head of the Department.
+I am a Professor in Atmospheric Sciences in the Department of Geosciences, Tel Aviv University.
 My main field of research deals with global lightning activity, and the connections between lightning activity and the Earth's climate.
 What determines the global distribution and frequency of lightning flashes?
 Will lightning activity change in a warmer climate?
 How do we measure global lightning activity from a single location on the earth's surface?
-Is lightning activity related to important climate parameters such as upper tropospheric water vapor?
+Is lightning activity related to important climate parameters such as upper tropospheric water vapor and cirrus clouds?
 Does lightning have a significant impact on atmospheric chemistry?
 What are sprites, and can we study them from Israel?
+Do sprites exist on other planets?
 Is lightning activity related to flash floods, severe weather and perhaps hurricane generation and intensity?
 How important is lightning in causing forest fires?
+A lot of questions.....

 In addition to research, I